 The plan recognizes that development within the plan area should progress in a logical and efficient manner.
-The phasing concept (Map 14: Phasing) identifies the following areas for the first phase of development:
+The phasing concept (Map 13: Phasing) identifies the following areas for the first phase of development:

 - lands adjacent to Township Road 250;

 - lands within the hamlet;

-- · Prince of Peace; and
+- · Prince of Peace: and

 - lands within SE-14-25-28-W04M.

-Development within all phases should be allowed to proceed when logical extensions of infrastructure are made available by Rocky View County or a developer, a market demand is identified, and a commitment is made to implement a regional stormwater conveyance system, subject to the policies of this plan.
+Development within all phases should be allowed to proceed when logical extensions of infrastructure are made available by Rocky View County or a developer, a market demand is identified, and a commitment is made to implement a regional stormwater conveyance system.
 The plan identifies a highway business area along Highway 1, where the final business uses will be determined at the time of local plan preparation.
 Approval to proceed in this area will require, among other things, a plan amendment and a market analysis to confirm demand.
-The plan identifies lands east of the Hamlet as Phase 2 Residential.
-Development of these lands are subject to the policies of Section 10.0.
-Development not in accordance with the applicable policies of Section 10.0 will require an amendment to this plan.
 Finally, the phasing plan identifies long term development areas.
 It is anticipated that there will not be a demand for the use of these for an extended period of time.
 Development of the long term development area will require an amendment to this plan.